shaunliewsmu/ai-laryngeal-video-based-classifier/resnet50video-lstm/README.md

 The model consists of two main components:

-1. **Feature Extractor**: Uses a pretrained ResNet3D-18 (initialized with Kinetics-400 weights) to extract spatial-temporal features from video frames.
+1. **Feature Extractor**: Uses a pretrained ResNet50 (initialized with ImageNet weights) to extract frame-level features.
 2. **Sequence Processor**: An LSTM network that processes the temporal sequence of features to make the final classification.

 Key features: